 What makes Empress Gin purple?

-The dark purple color of Empress Gin comes from the Butterfly pea flower.
-This botanical is popular in northern Thailand.
-Traditionally the flower is used to make a tea you mix with lemon juice and a little honey.
+The dark purple color of Empress Gin comes from Butterfly peas.
+These little, deep blue colors have been popular in Northern Thailand for ages.
+Traditionally, people use them to make tea which they then mix with lemon juice and a little honey.

 Empress 1908 FAQs